fusefactory/openfuse/_posts/2018-02-01-Strange Attractors & Curl Noise.md

-Following the work done in [this previous post](https://fusefactory.github.io/openfuse/strange%20attractors/particle%20system/Strange-Attractors-GPU/)
+Following the work done in [this previous post](https://fusefactory.github.io/openfuse/strange%20attractors/particle%20system/Strange-Attractors-GPU/) I tried to widen the aesthetic possibilities given by the strange attractors by adding other behaviors to the particle system.
+In particular I wanted to give the system a more "fluid" feeling without any complex physical simulation going on but taking advantage once again of the noise function.
+There's a specific function commonly known as "curl noise" that is perfectly suited for this purpose and that is the main reason I...

+In this video the particles are affected only by
 ## Curl Noise ##

 {% include video id="251110884" provider="vimeo" %}